shubhadeepb14/jmqt/docs/index.md

-## An Open Source independent IoT and Messaging Protocol
+## JMQT - JSON Message Queueing and Transfer

 ### What is JMQT?